deshev-tds/ariadne/README.md

 The bias throughout is the same: better local behavior, better debuggability, fewer "just trust the model" assumptions.

+## Related Practical Systems

+This fork is not the only place where these operating lessons show up.

+- [Simon](https://github.com/deshev-tds/simon) is a more direct voice/agent system built around local memory, bounded recall, and explicit control over when the system should pay for deeper reasoning.
+- [VERA](https://github.com/deshev-tds/vera) is a local verification-oriented research agent built around evidence hooks, tool discipline, and auditable verification loops.

+They are separate projects, not hidden subsystems of this fork.
+They are included here simply because they come from the same practical ecosystem and many of the same learned constraints.

 ## Compatibility / Install

 This is still Open WebUI under the hood, and the basic deployment model remains broadly compatible with upstream expectations.
 If you already know how to run Open WebUI, that knowledge still transfers.